La Visa Loca

-La Visa Loca is a 2005 Filipino comedy-drama film directed by Mark Meily, produced by Sharon Cuneta, and starring Robin Padilla, Rufa Mae Quinto and Johnny Delgado.
+La Visa Loca is a 2005 Filipino comedy-drama film written and directed by Mark Meily.
+The film stars Robin Padilla, Rufa Mae Quinto and Johnny Delgado.
 The plot concerns a taxi driver who dreams of going to the United States.

 Plot

-Jess Huson (Robin Padilla) is a Filipino taxi driver who dreamed of obtaining a visa to be able to go to the United States.
-Jess meets his ex-girlfriend (Rufa Mae Quinto) and her young son Jason (Kurt Perez) who might actually be his.
+Jess Huson is a Filipino taxi driver who dreamed of obtaining a visa to be able to go to the United States.
+Jess meets his ex-girlfriend and her young son Jason who might actually be his.
 However, his visa application was denied.
-Jess's aging but randy diabetic father (Johnny Delgado) spends his days watching TV.
+Jess's aging but randy diabetic father spends his days watching TV.
 One day, the famous TV host Nigel Adams came to the Philippines and Jess becomes his guide.
 He learns Nigel's brother was the one who operated one of the biggest nursing aid agencies in the US East Coast.